 - 5.11 A qualifying body (Parish/Town Council or Neighbourhood Forum) should be inclusive and open in the preparation of its NDP or Order.
 They should ensure that the wider community: is kept informed of what is being progressed; is able to make views known throughout the process; has opportunities to be actively involved in shaping the draft plan or Order and is made aware of how their views have informed the draft plan or Order.
 Furthermore, a qualifying body must publicise the draft NDP or Order for at least 6 weeks and consult any of the consultation bodies whose interests if considers may be affected by the draft plan or order (as per the Neighbourhood Planning Regulations 2012 as amended).
-A qualifying body must prepare a consultation statement setting out the engagement and consultation undertaken in the preparation of the plan or Order. - 5.12 Where a draft NDP or Order submitted to the SDNPA meets legal requirements, the SDNPA must publicise the NDP or Order for a minimum of six weeks, invite representations, notify any consultation body referred to in the consultation statement and send the draft plan or Order for independent examination.
+A qualifying body must publicion undertaken in the preparation of the plan or Order. - 5.12 Where a draft NDP or Order submitted to the SDNPA meets legal requirements, the SDNPA must publicise the NDP or Order for a minimum of six weeks, invite representations, notify any consultation body referred to in the consultation statement and send the draft plan or Order for independent examination.